Skip To Page Content

 After graduating from CCHS in 1990, I obtained a degree in Economics from Centre College in Danville, Kentucky, and worked in the private sector for two years.
 I had, however, always had the desire to teach so I returned to school and completed an M.S. in Curriculum and Instruction.
 I taught second grade at Crossville Elementary and then, when it opened in 1999, at Stone Elementary.
 While there, I also taught seventh grade math and coached several sports (boys' and girls' volleyball, Cheerleading, and, yes even football).
 After my second child was born in 2006, I stayed home for a while and completed my Ed.S. in Instructional Leadership.
 I came back to work in the fall of 2009 as an Algebra 1 teacher here at SMHS and became a vice-principal in January of 2010.
 In the summer of 2019, I transitioned into the role of principal for Stone Memorial High School.

-My husband, Jamie and I have two daughters, Chloe and Phoebe.
-I enjoy running, spending time with family, and reading.
+My husband, Jamie and I have two daughters, Chloe and Phoebe, who have both graduated from SMHS.
+I enjoy exercising, spending time with family, and reading.

 Philosophy of Education